Department of Managerial Studies

 Examination of topics related to performance appraisal: motivating, retaining, and separating employees; compensation and benefits; managing human resources in a global economy.
 Prerequisite(s): MGMT 340 and credit or concurrent registration in MGMT 453.

 MGMT 460.
 Managing Globally.
-3 hours.
+3 or 4 hours.

 MGMT 463.
 Negotiation and Conflict Resolution.
 3 hours.